Indian Accent | Mayfair Restaurant

 The cocktails are, to put it simply, delicious.
 There are masterful blends such as the Green Chilli Sour with Hari Mirch (chilli) infused tequila, lemon oleo-saccharum and mezcal, or The Proper Copper of Kaffir lime leaf-infused vodka, honey, and rose blossom water (which, true to its name, is served in a shiny copper cup, sprinkled with rose petals).
 There are also plenty of soft cocktails to pick from, or, if wine is more your thing, a pretty mighty wine list along with an expert sommelier on hand to talk it all through.

 And here’s where things really spice up.
-The dishes are all inspired by global influences as well as lesser known Indian cuisine, hence the ‘accent’.
+The dishes are all inspired by global influences as well as lesser known Indian cooking styles, hence the ‘accent’.

 Capping it all off is the doda barfi treacle tart, served with vanilla bean ice cream; or the Medieval (and rarely seen) makhan malai with saffron milk and rose petal jaggery brittle.